asreview/cloud-usage/README.md

 sudo make install
 ```

-* If you are using Windows, we suggest following this [guide](https://stackoverflow.com/questions/52393850/how-to-install-gnu-parallel-on-windows-10-using-git-bash#52451011).
+* If you are using Windows, we suggest following this [guide](https://stackoverflow.com/questions/52393850/how-to-install-gnu-parallel-on-windows-10-using-git-bash#52451011) or install [anaconda environment](https://docs.anaconda.com/free/anaconda/install/index.html) and install the package on it from [here](https://anaconda.org/conda-forge/parallel).

 2. Run  in your command line to check if the package is installed.
 ```bash